 Time Travel Fiction & Physical Comforts

-Though I love writing and reading about history and using time travel to do it, but I’m grateful for the century I live in, though it has much to improve.
+I love writing and reading about history and using time travel to do it, but I’m grateful for the century I live in, though it has much to improve.
 I like the armchair kind of history and time travel.
 With plumbing, my smart phone, and good coffee.
-And you can have all those and your snart phone as you read about May Gold’s adventures with her artist hero in the 17th century.
+You can have all those as you read about May Gold’s adventures in the 17th century.
 In The Renaissance Club, the time travel is only for a few hours or days at a time.
 My main character May has time to freshen up.
 I think after a few jaunts, May well understood the plumbing issue.
 And being a magical realism time travel story, her wardrobe changed automatically.
 Kind of a Cinderella situation.